‘If I win, I win’: Virginia Lottery winner keeps his cool, wins more than $100K in drawing - NewsBreak

 St. Amand matched all five winning numbers in the Cash 5 with EZ Match drawing on Sept.
 23. He said he chose the winning numbers, 3-5-18-20-27, based on family birthdays.
 His ticket won him $120,000.

-He bought the ticket at Doswell Market in Ashland.Residents must find a new place to call home after Richmond apartment fire
+He bought the ticket at Doswell Market in Ashland.Aircraft to drop raccoon rabies vaccines in region

 Cash 5 with EZ Match features a rolling jackpot, starting at $100,000.
 If nobody matches all five winning numbers, the jackpot increases for the next drawing.
 The odds of matching all five numbers to win the jackpot are 1 in 749,398.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.